Devanshkanda/PYTHON-Command-Line-WiFi-Passwords-Capturing-Tool/README.md

 # PYTHON-Command-Line-Wifi-Passwords-Capturing-Tool

+DISCLAIMER : THIS TOOL IS MADE FOR PENETRATION TESTING AND EDUCATIONAL PURPOSES ONLY .
+DO NOT USE IT FOR ANY ILL INTENT PURPOSE

 This is a Python Script that captures wifi passwords in windows and save them in text file , and have the functionality to Mail those Passwords to yourself

 un-comment commands from line no 53 and ADD your values and run it.